 Like Gas, Electricity is not something that should be messed around with by the average DIY enthusiast, or anyone that isn't a qualified Electrician for that matter and should be regularly checked.

 Here at Suresafe Electrical Services Ltd, we pride ourselves on good quality workmanship, guaranteeing the safety and longevity of our installations.
 We also specialise in Inspection and Testing.

 So, what is involved in inspection and testing?

 An Electrical Installation Condition Report (EICR), also know as the following:

 Landlords Electrical Safety Inspection

-It is an inspection of the fixed wiring of a property as well as any electrical accessories such as sockets, light fittings, fuse board etc.
+It is an inspection of the fixed wiring of a property as well as any electrical accessories such as sockets, light fittings, Consumer units (fuse board) etc.

 The purpose is to Provide an Engineering View on whether or not the installation is in a satisfactory condition where it can continue to be used safely.